gabischool/Week2_Advanced_CSS/README.md

 **What if I'm not done with my site from last time?**

 *If you're not totally happy with your site, that's fine.
 Try to work with what you have.
-If your task from yesterday is in a state that you **absolutely** cannot work on it, reach out to your GL for starter code and attend support hours for more HTML/CSS help.*
+If your task from yesterday is in a state that you **absolutely** cannot work on it, reach out to your instructor for starter code and attend support hours for more HTML/CSS help.*

 **My site works on mobile - does that count as responsive?**